It was not long after we arrived in Australia that I became pregnant. We already had two children and my husband told me

 Because of what happened, I found I had to force myself to be more active and social than I would otherwise have done, I made a concerted effort to go out and see people, to go for walks, trips to the Coast with friends etc.

 My son is an easy, good kid, even though he has his own ideas, he is affectionate and well behaved.
 I enjoy being his mum so much and would have done a lot of it on my own anyway.
 Seeing him happy, seeing him smile makes me happy.
 So does seeing him develop and grow, observing the changes over time.
 And seeing his little personality continually develop.

 With my son I have a such close relationship, you could say we are co-dependant!
 He is never far away from me unless I am at work or he’s with his father.
 At home he is constantly on me, hugging me, always affectionate, and I love that.

 My son is now almost two, and since before he was one I have worked part time (3 days a week) in my old job, and am in relationship with a new person.
 I am mediating a parenting plan with my son’s father which is not a legally binding agreement but serves to formalise things through Relationships Australia.
 He sees his son every second day.

 Financially, I’ve found you can make it work if you’re willing to live humbly.
 I don’t think my baby misses out in any way.
-There are also a lot of help and services, subsidies, childcare rebate.
-I am lucky in the sense that I have a career which I’ve managed to continue, and even managed to fit in some extra study before going back to work.
+There are also a lot of help and services, subsidies, childcare rebate, centrelink.
+I am lucky in the sense that I’m a working professional, I have continued my career and even managed to fit in some extra study before going back to work.

-To others going through a similar situation facing the prospect of becoming a sole parent I would say – you’ll be ok!
+To others going through a similar situation I would say – you’ll be ok!
 Just because the relationship broke down it doesn’t mean you won’t have happiness again.
 God has a plan, everything works out.
 Sadly it’s the other person who’s missing out.